githubschool/github-games-annelketcha/README.md

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris

-This project is maintained by annelketcha
+This project is maintained by @annelketcha